Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Parameter selection for the functional forms

 There are 9 candidates but we want the most compact and interpretable model.
-Analysing all the possible combinations is intractable so we are going to follow two strategies.
-On the one hand, we are going to discard different candidates sequentially starting from the largest model (9 candidates).
-On the other hand, we are going to use LASSO regression with different amounts of regularisation.
-Results in table 7 are shown in descending order in the number of factors taken into account.
+Analysing all the possible combinations is intractable so we are going to perform an ablation study: we are going to discard different candidates sequentially starting from the largest model (9 candidates).
+Besides, we are going to use LASSO regression with different amounts of regularisation to get models with different amounts of factors as comparison to the ablation study.
+Results in Table~\ref{tab:app_2D} are shown in descending number of factors used.
 For each step, we remove the factor (or factors) that less influence has in the correlation.
-Besides, we show the correlation given by a LASSO model where the regularization parameter has been adjusted in order to have the same number of factors.
-A model with 6 factors (number 17) has the same correlation (0.81) than the one with all the factors (number 1).
-The best trade-off between the number of factors and correlation is with for the models 25, 26 and 27, with 4 factors and a correlation of 0.79.
-We chose as our final functional model in section 4.2 the model 25 as its factors involve less computations.
+Besides, we show the correlation given by LASSO models where the regularization parameter has been adjusted in order to have the same number of factors.
+A model with 6 factors (number 17) has the same correlation (0.81) as the one with all the factors (number 1).
+The best trade-off between the number of factors and correlation is for models 25, 26, and 27, with 4 factors and a correlation of 0.79.
+We chose as our final functional model in Sec.~4.2 the model 25 as its factors involve less computations.